Poland in diplomatic bind over Auschwitz anniversary - France 24

 The Israelis "prefer Putin to Duda," Polish journalist Konstanty Gebert told the Fakt tabloid daily.

-He notes that Israeli Prime Minister Benjamin Netanyahu needs to win the sympathy of the many Soviet-born Israelis ahead of the March general election that is crucial to his political survival.
+He notes that Israeli Prime Minister Benjamin Netanyahu needs to win the sympathy of the many Soviet-born Israelis ahead of the March general election, which is crucial to his political survival.

-On Monday, January 27, the US will be represented in Auschwitz by Treasury Secretary Steven Mnuchin, Israel by President Reuven Rivlin, France by Prime Minister Edouard Philippe and Germany by President Frank-Walter Steinmeier.

-Russia, for its part, will send its ambassador to Warsaw Sergei Andreyev.

 © 2020 AFP